 Solo chair umpires must be used for all matches.
 Therefore, each first- and second-round host is responsible for securing a minimum of six umpires and one head referee.
-Officials for the super regionals will be selected and assigned by the NCAA, based on recommendations from the head referees for the 2019 NCAA Tennis Championships.
-Super-regional hosts will be notified of the officials selected for their sites May 7.

 - 1. It is the responsibility of the host institution to pay the officials' fees, per diem, lodging and travel expenses.
 It is preferred that the officials' fees, per diem and travel expenses be paid before their departure from the site. - 2.
 Fees.
-The head referee shall be paid \$150 per day match.
-Solo chair umpires shall be paid \$110 per team dual match worked. - 3.
+The head referee shall be paid \$158 per match.
+Solo chair umpires shall be paid \$114 per match worked. - 3.
 Per Diem.
 Each official shall receive \$45 per diem based on their arrival and departure dates. - 4.
 Travel Expenses.
 Officials assigned to preliminary-round sites should not fly to the site.
-Each official will receive 53 cents per mile for his/her actual mileage, up to a maximum of 800 miles (400 miles each way).
+Each official will receive 56 cents per mile for his/her actual mileage, up to a maximum of 800 miles (400 miles each way).
 Travel expenses should be paid only to officials who drive, and not to those who are riding as passengers in a carpool. - 5.
 Lodging.
 First- and second-round hosts should attempt to secure local officials who will not require overnight lodging accommodations to reduce costs.
 Lodging expenses for all officials who must stay overnight must be direct billed to the host institution. - 6.
 The head referee should be advised that his/her attendance at the administrative meeting is mandatory and notified of the time and location of the meeting. - 7.
 For planning purposes, the host institution may wish to provide the officials with a form on which they can indicate their contact information, arrival time, etc. The form may be submitted to the host tournament manager. - 8.
 Officials should not be included in social gatherings held in conjunction with the competition.